 Michael’s practice focuses on dispute prevention and commercial litigation, as well as family law.
 Michael has acted in mediations and arbitrations both in Canada and abroad and has appeared before all levels of courts in Quebec as lead counsel in significant cases related to technology, real estate and shareholder disputes.
 He also acts in employment matters and is currently lead counsel in a number of significant class actions.

 Michael's practice in family law includes regularly advising clients with respect to divorce and separation, including custody rights, child and spousal support, and separation of property.
 He is a member of the Association des avocats et avocates en droit familial du Québec.
-Michael was recognized as a leading practitioner in the field of family law in the 2020 and 2021 Editions of The Best Lawyers in Canada.
+Michael has been recognized as a leading practitioner in the field of family law every year as of the 2020 Edition of The Best Lawyers in Canada.